rhadp/rhadp/README.md

 ## Getting started

-To deploy RHADP, follow the steps described in the [deployment guide](docs/deployment.md).
+To deploy the cluster, follow the steps described in the [deployment guide](docs/deployment.md).

-The complete set of documentation is [here](docs/README.md).
+The complete documentation is [here](docs/README.md).

 ## Contributing